xwmario/Warez/README.md

 - [Ubooquity](http://vaemendis.net/ubooquity/) - Ubooquity is a free home server for your comics and ebooks library.

 ## eBook Search Indexer
+- [ABook](http://abook.ws/) - One of the oldest book search indexers.
+- [BinSearch](http://binsearch.info/) - Binary Usenet search engine which can be used for eBooks and other stuff.
+- [GingaDaddy](http://www.gingadaddy.com) - A usenet newsgroup for eBooks. (needs login)
 - [Google Search](http://www.google.com/cse/home?cx=000661023013169144559:a1-kkiboeco) - Preset of indexed websites to search for comics.
+- [oznzb](https://www.oznzb.com ) Yet another search engine.

 ## eBook Readers
 - [Abacci eBooks](http://www.abacci.com/msreader/default.aspx) - All the books here are for Microsoft Reader.